Alejandrajimenez07/Endome-project/readme.md

 - **Header:**

     - This is the header and logo of the website it is designed according to the Endometriosis diseases called 'Endome', making it easy to remember and identify for the user.
-    - The header has a hoover animation with a background color of #E6CACA.
+    - The header has a hover animation with a background color of #E6CACA.

 ![screenshot](documentation/img/features/heading.png)